Call for Papers

 Deadlines

-• Abstracts can be submitted until 15 January 2024.
+• Abstracts can be submitted until 31 January 2024 (extended deadline).

 • Abstract submitters will be notified about the acceptance of their papers on 19 February 2024.